 CELL PHONES - While a student may be in possession of a cell phone, it may not be used during the regular school day (unless approved by teacher or administration).
 The device should be in the "OFF" position and should not be visible on a student's person during the school day.
 Failure to follow the rules regarding the possession and use of the cell phone will result in disciplinary action.
-Disciplinary action may include any of the following: 1st offense- confiscation of cell phone, student may pick up cell phone at the end of the school day after parent/guardian contact has been made.
+Disciplinary action may include any of the following: 1st offense- confiscation of cell phone.
 2nd offense- the parent/guardian of the student will have to pick up the cell phone.
 All other offenses will be considered defiance of authority and will result in a discipline referral.